Ahmed-Mohsen-7/Flighy-Delay-Estimation/README.md

 prevent overfitting.
 At the end of report, results are be shown and discussed along with some comments about the data itself.

+Please have a look first at requirements.txt to see all used libraries.

 ## Dataset
 The dataset used in this project (named "flight_delay.csv") was acquired from a company and can not be published publicly.
 However, any dataset that contains infromation about airports, flight duration, and delay amount can be trained and/or tested with the code.

 ## Note
-This project was part of my Machine Learning algorithm by professor Adil Khan, Innopolis University 2022.
+This project was part of my Machine Learning algorithm by professor Adil Khan, Innopolis University 2021.